manateeit/rools/package-tools/README.md

 ## Development Workflow

-1. Make changes to configuration files in both package implementations
+1. Make changes to configuration files in the repository root
 2. Test the packages locally
 3. Update version numbers
 4. Publish the packages (manually or via GitHub Actions)